 Sacramento County is designated nonattainment for the State 1-hour, State 8-hour, and the federal 8-hour AAQS for ozone.
-The Sacramento Regional Ozone Attainment Plan (OAP) was developed by the air districts in the Sacramento Region to bring the region into attainment.
-The OAP is the regional component of the State Implementation Plan (SIP), which is the State's plan for attaining the federal 8-hour ozone AAQS as required by the Federal Clean Air Act (FCAA).
-The OAP accounts for projected increases in air pollutant emissions resulting from regional growth (including construction-generated emissions) anticipated according to local land use plans (e.g., general plans, regional transportation plans).
-Overall, the OAP must demonstrate that the increase in emissions will be more than offset through the implementation of control measures contained within the OAP to achieve at least three percent per year reduction in ozone precursor emissions.
+The plan for attaining the federal 8-hour ozone AAQS as required by the Federal Clean Air Act (FCAA) is called the State Implementation Plan (SIP).
+The regional component of the SIP is the Sacramento Regional Ozone Attainment Plan (OAP), developed by the air districts in the Sacramento region to bring the region into attainment.
+The OAP accounts for projected increases in air pollutant emissions, including construction-generated emissions, resulting from regional growth anticipated in local land use plans such as general plans and regional transportation plans.
+Overall, the OAP must demonstrate that the increase in emissions will be more than offset through the implementation of control measures in the OAP that achieve at least three percent per year reduction in ozone precursor emissions.

-Guidance for evaluating the cumulative contribution of ozone precursors from construction activity and operations is discussed separately below.
+Guidance for evaluating the cumulative contribution of ozone precursors from construction activity and operations is discussed in separate sections below.